 Create and review pull requests on GitHub, GitLab, or Bitbucket.
 Create issues on Jira, Trello, and other issue trackers.
-Investigate errors reported to New Relic One.
+Investigate errors reported to New Relic.
 Share code discussions on Slack or Microsoft Teams.
 CodeStream brings the tools you use every day together in your IDE.

 Click your headshot at the top of the CodeStream pane, then click Integrations to connect all of your tools to CodeStream.

 Once you've installed CodeStream, to connect to New Relic, you'll need your New Relic user key.
 Go here to learn more about finding or creating your user key.

 Whether you're trying to understand someone else's code or getting help with some code you just wrote, select the code and click the comment button to ask your question.

 Click the + menu then click Request Feedback at any time in the development cycle, whether it’s a quick look over some work in progress (even uncommitted code) or a formal review of a completed effort.

 Teammates can review your changes right in their IDE, with no need to switch branches or set aside their own work.
 Learn more about feedback requests.

 In the CodeStream sidebar, look for the Pull Requests section to review an open pull request.
 Select a pull request (or load one from URL) to get a complete GitHub experience right in your IDE.